noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 #### design for operation, and operate for design

 - design for operation: structure systems to be maximally reliable and maintainable
+  - all systems fail: high availability is a losing game; what will you do when it fails?
+    - you should understand the behavior of every resource/service in a system, and understand the effect when it fails
+  - application performance management: APM; distributed lightweight profiling across a systems to gather metrics & identify bottlenecks
+    - distributed systems are more vulnerable to bottlenecks than outright application failure
 - operate for design: push production insights and feedback directly into the design & development workflows
+  - observability: monitoring, metrics & loggin